DUI Urine Test

-Even more problematic, a study by the Los Angeles Times New Service show that for the most commonly used urine screens of the 161 over-the-counter and prescription medications tested, 65 of those substances caused as false positive reading.
+Even more problematic, a study by the Los Angeles Times New Service shows that for the most commonly used urine screens of the 161 over-the-counter and prescription medications tested, 65 of those substances cause a false positive reading.

 The Confrontation Clause of the Sixth Amendment to the United States Constitution requires that certain witnesses must appear at trial and be subjected to cross-examination before their hearsay statements contained in the laboratory report will be admissible or before certain certificates related to the calibration and accuracy of the machine will be allowed.

 In these types of cases, the prosecutor may be required to call several expert witnesses including the analysts, chemists, laboratory technicians that played a part in running the test or preparing the lab report.

 The Supreme Court of the United States has recently applied the confrontation clause to certificates by laboratory technicians which are often required to prove foundational issues prior to the admission of chemical test results.

 Under the Confrontation Clause, these witnesses may be required to actually show up in court and offer testimony on the stand before the results of any urine test will be admissible during a DUI trial so that the criminal defense attorney will have the opportunity to contest the testing methods and results.
 See generally Melendez-Diaz v.
 Massachusetts, 557 U.S. ___ (June 25, 2009).